Health Lope

 Are you familiar with benign tumors?

-The non-cancerous growth in the body is termed a benign disorder.
-Benign tumors differ from cancerous tumors in the way that these tumors do not spread to other parts of the body.
-Benign tumors comprise the cell mass that cannot metastasize or invade neighboring tissue.
+A benign disorder is a non-cancerous growth in the body.
+Benign tumors differ from cancerous tumors in that they do not spread to other parts of the body.
+Benigns comprise cell mass that cannot metastasize or invade neighboring tissue.

 Are benign tumors harmful